Sponsorship Package Essentials

 Sponsorship and..Air Conditioning?

 Imagine yourself shopping for a new air conditioner for your home (I just went through this process, hence the seemingly random example!).
 You call the AC company and instead of them asking you what you are looking for they send you a 30 page catalogue outlining every service they offer.
 They expect you to know exactly what you want and they expect you to go through the package yourself and for you to phone them when you are ready to make your purchase.

 What is the likely result?
 Almost certainly that you will go somewhere else to someone who will engage you in a consultative sales process.
 You want someone to determine your square footage, southern window exposure, humidifier needs, electrical, proper disposal of your old equipment etc. You want them to teach you how to use the AC to its fullest potential and avoid hidden costs you hadn’t thought of.
 This was my experience with my AC company and I was spending nowhere near what we ask our sponsors to spend on a sponsorship package!

-If you are interested in sponsorship and cause marketing campaigns then you are selling a marketing product and you have to be ready to prove your value, know your customer, determine their needs and most of all, you have to be ready to compete with all of the other groups out there who are using a relationship based approach to cause marketing sales.
+If you are interested in sponsorship then you are selling a marketing product and you have to be ready to prove your value, know your customer, determine their needs and most of all, you have to be ready to compete with all of the other groups out there who are using a relationship based approach to sponsorship sales.

 We all know that when a prospect tells us to “send me your sponsorship package” they are politely telling us “no thanks.”
 When you start with the sponsorship package, you are going right to “no.” You are making it really easy for a prospect to turn you down, and who could blame them!
 They see thousands of these every year and leading with a proposal proves that you probably aren’t ready to build a custom package and engage in a smart activation and fulfillment strategy.